SonDao99/css-exercises/README.md

 # CSS Exercises

+These are CSS exercises from The Odin Project.
+I've uploaded them here as a way to show my progress and as a reminder of how to use the git work flow.
+I've kept the original instructions below:

+## Instructions:

 These exercises are a series of css related tasks intended to complement the HTML and CSS content on The Odin Project.

 These exercises should be done when instructed during the course of the curriculum.